Skip to content

 Field Type Required Description

-enableAutoTrace bool No Whether to add Trace Header to http requests, default false.
-This is implemented by modifying HttpOverrides.global.
-If your project requires modifications in this aspect, you need to inherit FTHttpOverrides
+enableAutoTrace bool No Whether to add Trace Header in http requests, defaultfalse, this is achieved by modifying HttpOverrides.global, if the project has customization needs in this area, inherit FTHttpOverrides

 RUM User Data Tracking